 Cardiovascular safety is the best-documented long-term outcome for tirzepatide.
 The data is reassuring across multiple analyses.

 A pre-specified cardiovascular meta-analysis across the SURPASS program confirmed no increased cardiovascular risk (Nature Medicine, 2022).
 The SURMOUNT-5 head-to-head trial showed a 2.4% reduction in 10-year cardiovascular disease risk with tirzepatide versus 1.4% with semaglutide (NEJM, 2025).
+FAERS cardiovascular analysis found no disproportionate signals for heart failure, atrial fibrillation, or ischemic events (Frontiers, 2026).

 Psychiatric and Neurological Effects

 Fatigue is common during the first 4 to 8 weeks.
 It correlates with reduced caloric intake rather than a direct drug effect.
 As the body adapts to lower energy intake, fatigue typically resolves.
 Ensuring adequate protein and micronutrient intake accelerates recovery.
-For detail, see our article on tirzepatide fatigue.
+For detail, see our guide on tirzepatide fatigue.

 Real-World Safety Data (FAERS 2022 to 2025)